Advocating for the Young and Poor

 - Full-year course

-- Contact: Kim McLaurin, associate clinical professor, email@example.com
+- Contact: Kim McLaurin, Associate Dean & Clinical Professor, email@example.com